Help with your finances

 - Nominate a trusted relative, friend or financial counsellor to transact with the bank on your behalf for a period of time.
 This can be done in one of two ways depending on the level of access you wish to grant.

-- Get a better understanding of your financial situation with help from the Davidson Institute.
-Their guide, prompts you through 5 easy steps to:
+- Get a better understanding of your financial situation with our .
+The guide prompts you through 5 steps to:

 - Track where your money goes.